-In commercial litigation, Mr. Lozowicki represents technology and aerospace companies in a variety of commercial and international contract disputes involving such issues as unfair competition, business fraud, Uniform Commercial Code, letters of credit, trade secret and real estate issues.
+In previous commercial cases, he represented owners, developers and technology companies in a variety of real estate and commercial contract disputes involving such issues as unfair competition, business fraud, Uniform Commercial Code, letters of credit, leases, and technology and real estate contracts.

 - Who's Who Legal: California, 2009

 Published Appellate Decisions

 Morris v.
 Horton, 27 Cal.
 Rptr.
 2d 585 (1994); Owens Corning Fiberglas Corp. v.
 Center Wholesale, Inc., 788 F.2d, 541 (1986); In Re Center Wholesale, 759 F. 2d 144 (1985); Nickinello v.
 Roberson, 23 B.R.
 804 (1982)

 Adjudicated numerous construction, energy, real estate and commercial cases for American Arbitration Association.
 A partial listing of representative matters follows:

 - Geothermal Drilling Project, The Geysers, California: Acted as sole arbitrator in contract dispute between owner and developer of geothermal wells.

 - Shopping Mall, San Francisco: Member of three-member panel in dispute between owner/builder and contractor regarding claims for delay and acceleration on new shopping mall project.

 - Cogeneration Plant, Long Beach, California: Chair of three-arbitrator panel in dispute over tax and contract issues between the Seller and Purchaser of Cogeneration Plant.